 Providing pensions with high quality to all beneficiaries is our work and achieving value for money is our goal.
-We accept investment risks as long as these investment risks are in the interests of our members and other stakeholders.
-In this way we try to optimize on the indexation ambition promise.
+We accept investment risks as long as these investment risks are in the interests of our members and other stakeholders, and if it is necessary and effective to take these investment risks to fulfil our objectives.
+This will ensure as well we will aim to execute our ambition as described in the indexation policy.